docling-project/community/GOVERNANCE.md

 If you have concerns about communication challenges for this project, please contact the committers.

-## Satellite Projects
+## Satellite projects

-Satellite projects are endorsed projects by the Docling team and provide additional capabilities and/or features to Docling.
+*Satellite projects* are projects endorsed by the Docling team and provide additional capabilities and/or features to Docling.

 ### Procedure to become a satellite project